Special forces of Armenia: Special forces of the National Security Service

-The National Security Service has under its control regional special forces units, rapid-response units within the Armenian Border Guard, and Alpha Group, Armenia's tier 1 special mission unit.
+The National Security Service has under its control regional special forces units, rapid-response units within the Armenian Border Guard, and Alpha Group.

 Regional special forces units are under the command of the regional bureaus of the NSS.
 There is a unit in each Marz, and one in the Capital.
 They're mostly used as fast reaction forces in case of a major crime or a terrorist attack, but are also trained to conduct arrests of dangerous criminals.
 They gained nationwide respect and popularity after conducting the arrest of major crime figures linked to the pre-2018 Armenian revolution government during the second half of 2018.

 The rapid-response units are the paramilitary arm of the Armenian Border Guard, having a wide range of missions similar to that of the US BORTAC.